 Like how we classify living things, with domains, classes, species, etc…, we also can consider ecosystems to be something similar.
-There are two main ecosystems that all other ecosystems fall under terrestrial ecosystem and aquatic ecosystem.
-Sometimes, we consider three main ecosystems where aquatic is broken into the freshwater and marine ecosystem.
+There are two main ecosystems that all other ecosystems fall under terrestrial ecosystems and aquatic ecosystems.
+Sometimes, we consider three main ecosystems where the aquatic ecosystem is further broken into freshwater and marine ecosystems.

 Also, some consider the aerial environment to be an ecosystem, but that cannot be clearly defined because it interacts with almost all other ecosystems in some fashion.

 Terrestrial ecosystems, sometimes referred to as biomes, are found across the different continents of the Earth and can be defined in a variety of ways.
 While there are many kinds, they can all be placed in four main types.

 Forest ecosystems come in a variety of ranges that includes tropical dry forests, tropical rainforests, temperate forests, and boreal forests (which includes taiga and coniferous ecosystems.
 These forests are defined by the climate that they face: temperate, tropical, and boreal.

 Temperate forests are found in regions that experience winter–summer change of seasons.
 These forests are comprised of trees that typically lose their leaves during the colder months and regain them again during the warmer months.
 Trees in these forests can also be coniferous, which do not drop their leaves or a combination of the two.

 Tropical forests are found in regions that are generally warm and experience heavy moisture levels.
 Trees in these areas generally grow tall and filled with leaves.
 These forests are dense as roots extend throughout the soil.